pkmishra/node-perfectapi/readme.md

  - expose JSON+REST-based interface to your API
  - expose Command-line-interface (CLI) to your API
+ - (FUTURE) javascript PerfectAPI binding (call your API directly from javascript)
  - (FUTURE) automated documentation of your API
  - (FUTURE) gain the benefit of PerfectAPI bindings, which allow your code to be called from any of the many programming languages that have PerfectAPI binding support.

 Reasons not to use PerfectAPI
 -----------------------------

  - It's a little new.
 You may want to wait for it to stabilize a bit.
-In particular, the JSON configuration may change.
  - If your API is primarily a simple data access layer, then you may be better off using another library that specializes in data access.
  - You want control over what your API looks like.
 (PerfectAPI sacrifices some of your design freedom in order to promote a consistent API model).
  - You want a human-friendly REST interface.
 The PerfectAPI REST interface is not friendly to humans.
 We balance that loss by providing both command-line and native programmatic access to your API from many popular programming languages.